-As at 31 December 2019, we have launched 16 products which cater mainly to the mass market segment.
+In year 2020, we have launched 18 products that caters mainly to the mass market segment.

-In 2019, our mass market products consisted of participating endowment plans and a participating annuity plan, which are denominated in Singapore dollars (SGD).
-They are designed to meet customers' wealth accumulation needs and to serve their retirement funding needs with guaranteed cash payouts.
-These plans also allow customers to participate in the performance of our participating fund in the form of non-guaranteed bonuses.
+In year 2020, our mass market products consists of Term Life plans, Whole Life plans, Critical Illness plan, Personal Accident plan, Hospital Cash plan, Endowment plan and Annuity plan.
+These products were designed to meet customers' wide range of protection needs, wealth accumulation needs and retirement funding needs at different life stages.
+Some of these plans also allow customers to participate in the performance of our participating fund in the form of non-guaranteed bonuses.